State and local GOP committees attack any Republicans who dare turn on Trump

 The state central committee of the Nebraska Republican Party will meet Saturday to decide whether to censure Sasse, said Kolene Woodward, the Republican chairwoman in Scotts Bluff County.
 He won reelection to a new six-year term last year by a margin of 41 percentage points, despite regularly criticizing Trump during his presidency.

-Numerous counties have moved to censure the senator over his criticism of Trump since the Capitol riot and for statements contradicting the former president’s false claims of electoral fraud.
+Numerous counties have moved to censure the senator over his criticism of Trump since the Capitol riot and for statements contradicting the former president’s false allegations of electoral fraud.

 “He left us with the impression that the Trump-bashing would be over, which is why the state party went ahead and endorsed him,” said Woodward, who is a high school substitute history teacher.